 HortPark is not like your usual park.
 It is a gardening resource hub and a knowledge centre on plants and gardening, where you can get active and do some gardening yourself.
 The different types of gardens are also interesting to wander through.

 We walked through HortPark as it is a convenient connector between Telok Blangah Hill Park and Kent Ridge Park.
 There is an alternative route avoiding HortPark via Hyderabad road which we took on the way back.

 Kent Ridge Park

 From HortPark there is a convenient connecting path taking you up to Kent Ridge.
 If you have time to spare, you could visit Reflections at Bukit Chandu.
 This war museum in a restored colonial bungalow commemorates the Battle of Opium Hill (Bukit Chandu in Malay) in the Second World War.
 Unfortunately, we were there on a Monday when the museum is closed.

 From the top of the ridge another raised walkway starts, called the Canopy Walk.
 We took the canopy walk, looking out for birds along the way.
 There are a couple of interpretive boards and viewpoints along the way.
 A bit further we had a snack break in one of the shelters.

 The final destination in Kent Ridge Park was the pond.
-To get there, you follow the path along the main road over the ridge and go straight when the road turns right.
+To get there, you follow the path along the main road over the ridge and go straight when the road turns left.
 This path and some steps will take you down to the Kent Ridge Pond.
 Despite the nearby building works, the pond is quite a tranquil place.

 We made our way back through Kent Ridge Park.
 Instead of repeating your steps, this time take Hyderabad road instead of going through HortPark.
 On this tree-lined road, you will see some old colonial bungalows in the black and white style.
 The road ends at the Alexandria Arch, which we took again to cross the road.